-Your site is very good.
-The transport info was the most useful, about the metro system and the T10 ticket.
+Your site covers nearly everything I needed to know to plan our trip.
+The transport info was the most useful, about the metro system and the T-Casual ticket.
 Also info on the airport transfer, and how to get to Montserrat.
 The list of children's activities was good.
-Tibidabo and Parc Güell went down very well with our 12 year old daughter.
+Tibidabo and Park Güell went down well with our 12 year old daughter.

-There was plenty to do and see and we still didn't do the aquarium, zoo, beach or the Picasso Museum.
+There was plenty to do and see and we still didn't do the, beach or the Picasso Museum.
 We took the Barcelona Tours Bus - The Open Top Hop on Hop off Tour bus which was good to get our bearings.